ahakimsheik7/100-nights-sfmc/README.md

    - Reduced font sizes and banner dimensions to fit all content within a single page.

 3. **Content Optimization**:
-   - Highlighted the connection between faith, blessings, and sincere du’a.
+   - Highlighted the connection between mindfulness, resilience, and personal growth.
    - Crafted engaging text to inspire reflection and gratitude.

 These updates ensure that the email is polished, professional, and ready for deployment.